miguelknals/XLIFextract/README.md

 ## Intro

-This program reads an XLIFF created containing opentm2 files and then creates an XLSX file with the state/word count/source/target of each one of the files.
+This program reads an XLIFF created containing opentm2 files and then creates 2 files:

+* An XLSX file with the state/word count/source/target of each one of the files.
+* An Excel file with the main info of the XLIFF

+NOTE: ONLY xliff files with opentm2 folders are intendend for this program.

 This program has been developed and compiled in a Microsoft Visual Studio Community 2019 with Net Core 3.1 framework environment.